pure4-Lg-L3/proprietaries_gapps/README.md

 proprietaries_gapps
 ==========================

 Gapps For Lg L3, extra slimmed down due to little /system Partition.
-Working *ON EVERY* Kitkat Rom
+Working *With All* Kitkat Rom
 ---------------------------------------------------

 By Linuxx